samay15jan/arch-install/README.md

 Then enter hostname, username, user password and root password.

 # System Description
-This is a simple automated arch install script and by default will format your drive and make 3 partitions: 500mb efi, 2gb swap and leftover as root partition.
+This is a simple automated arch install script and by default will format your drive and make 2 partitions: 500mb efi and leftover as root partition.
 If you wanna have my i3WM configuration you can run arch_install3.sh and it will automatically install all necessary packages with my customized theme.
 Enjoy :)